dialectic-admin/LS-bot/lambda_opensearch/README.md

-# Dialectic Vector Indexing System (Full Reindex Version)
+# Learning Snippets Vector Indexing System (Full Reindex Version)

-A system for processing, embedding, and indexing educational content in OpenSearch to power the vector search capabilities of the Dialectic Snippet Bot.
+A system for processing, embedding, and indexing educational content in OpenSearch to power the vector search capabilities of the Learning Snippet Assistant Bot.
 This variant implements a full reindex strategy rather than incremental updates.

 ## System Overview